Oswald Peraza Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- Manoah (1-1 with a 6.98 ERA and 16 strikeouts in 19 1/3 innings pitched) gets the start for the Blue Jays, his fifth of the season.
+- The Blue Jays are sending Gausman (1-2) out to make his fifth start of the season.
+He is 1-2 with a 3.65 ERA and 30 strikeouts in 24 2/3 innings pitched.

-- The righty last appeared on Sunday against the Tampa Bay Rays, when he went 4 2/3 innings, allowing seven earned runs while giving up nine hits.
+- The righty last appeared on Tuesday against the Houston Astros, when he tossed 4 2/3 innings, allowing seven earned runs while giving up seven hits.

-- In four games this season, the 25-year-old has put up a 6.98 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .288 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.